For Homeowners > Wildfire Protection and Forest Management

 Only 12 percent of the federal forest service's wildfire funding is spent on prevention.
 Most of the funds available to help homeowners prevent damage comes from counties and the state.

-A simple, but sometimes inconvenient policy of prevention is setting fire bans, or outside fire restrictions in areas that are at high risk for fire.
-The office of emergency management's website will give info on current bans and when they are removed.
+A simple, but sometimes inconvenient policy of prevention is setting fire bans or fire restrictions in areas that are at high risk for fire.
+The Red White & Blue Fire District of Summit County gives info on current fire restrictions.

 Friends of Dillon Ranger District and the Forest Health Task Force

 If you'd like to get involved to help preserve both the health of trees and maintaining the recreational experience in the forests of Summit County, reach out today to the Summit Forest Health Task Force.
 Volunteers are encouraged to sign up on the web.
-Visit Friends of the Dillon Ranger District or call 970-262-449.
+Visit Friends of the Dillon Ranger District.

-The Forest Health Task Force is a collaborative body that promotes forest health through education, outreach, community involvement and exploring forest management issues including tree-insect epidemics, the future forest, forest ecology, economics, recreation, and right sizing the timber industry and is guided by a mission statement most anyone can get behind:
+The Forest Health Task Force is a collaborative body that promotes forest health through education, outreach, community involvement and exploring forest management issues including tree-insect epidemics, the future forest, forest ecology, economics, recreation, and is guided by a mission statement most anyone can get behind: